souravSarkar78/Abandoned_Object_Detection-OpenCV_Python/README.md

 Run Abandoned_object_detection.py to detect abandoned objects in real time.

-To detect in your own video file, first take an initial frame that does'nt contain any moving objects.
+To detect from your own video file, first take an initial frame that does'nt contain any moving objects.

 Rename the frame as "Frame.png"